what we did

-Our approach was to use the Ariki illustration as the centre of our story telling and prominent feature on all our brand touch points.
+Our approach was to use the Ariki illustration as the centre of our storytelling and prominent feature on our packaging design and brand touchpoints.
 We collaborated with renowned international artist Anna Crichton to illustrate Ariki in a style evoking the spirit of pioneering and legends.
-Our challenger approach meant every brand touch point had to deliver some form of story telling - from the bottle packaging through to the shipper boxes and all point of sale and communications.
+Our challenger approach meant every brand touchpoint had to deliver some form of storytelling - from the bottle packaging through to the shipper boxes and all point of sale and communications.

 The visual presence of our Ariki reflected through the bottle on a reverse-printed label gives the Vodka & Gin an immediate point of difference in the market, in what is more a traditionally styled category.
 The stereotypical European simplicity in the category has been broken with this illustrative execution.